Custom-Roles-for-TTT/TTT-Jingle-Jam-Roles-2024/README.md

-ttt_pharaoh_warn_damage            1   // Whether to warn an Ankh's owner is warned when it is damaged ttt_pharaoh_warn_destroy           1   // Whether to warn an Ankh's owner is warned when it is destroyed ttt_pharaoh_warn_steal             1   // Whether to warn an Ankh's owner is warned when it is stolen ttt_pharaoh_can_see_jesters        1   // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to Pharaohs.
-Only used when "ttt_pharaoh_is_independent" is enabled ttt_pharaoh_update_scoreboard      1   // Whether Pharaohs see dead players as missing in action on the scoreboard.
-Only used when "ttt_pharaoh_is_independent" is enabled
+ttt_pharaoh_warn_damage            1   // Whether to warn an Ankh's owner is warned when it is damaged ttt_pharaoh_warn_destroy           1   // Whether to warn an Ankh's owner is warned when it is destroyed ttt_pharaoh_warn_steal             1   // Whether to warn an Ankh's owner is warned when it is stolen ttt_pharaoh_credits_starting       1   // The number of credits a Pharaoh should start with.
+Only used when "ttt_pharaoh_is_detective" is enabled ttt_pharaoh_shop_sync              0   // Whether pharaohs should have all weapons that vanilla detectives have in their weapon shop.
+Only used when "ttt_pharaoh_is_detective" is enabled ttt_pharaoh_shop_random_enabled    0   // Whether role shop randomization is enabled for pharaohs.
+Only used when "ttt_pharaoh_is_detective" is enabled ttt_pharaoh_shop_random_percent    0   // The percent chance that a weapon in the shop will be not be shown for pharaohs.
+Only used when "ttt_pharaoh_is_detective" is enabled ttt_pharaoh_can_see_jesters        1   // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to Pharaohs.
+Only used when "ttt_pharaoh_is_independent" is enabled and "ttt_pharaoh_is_detective" is disabled ttt_pharaoh_update_scoreboard      1   // Whether Pharaohs see dead players as missing in action on the scoreboard.
+Only used when "ttt_pharaoh_is_independent" is enabled and "ttt_pharaoh_is_detective" is disabled
 ```

 ## Werewolf